 A new box color equals a potential trend change, so a new position could be initiated.
 This method can result in lots of losing trades when the price is choppy, but the positive is that the trader will be involved in every big trend that happens.

 For most traders, a fusion of typical technical analysis (on a candlestick chart, or other conventional chart types) coupled with Renko could help traders stick with a big trend when it develops.
-Trying using your typical entry, and then a Renko chart for the exit to help stick with the trend.
+Try using your typical entry, and then a Renko chart for the exit to help stick with the trend.

 I use Renko only on certain forex pairs that I have found to trend quite well.
 I then find a box size that allows me to capture the bulk of the price moves, but also minimizes the whipsaw periods.
 Unfortunately, the whipsaw periods can’t be avoided…if the price is oscillating back and forth, so will Renko charts.

 With Renko charts, there is the possibility of always being in the market.
 When an opposite box color forms, exit the prior trade and enter a new one.
 The strategy will lose during choppy periods but will always capture the big moves when they happen.
 As mentioned, this only seems to work with certain box sizes, and some pairs tend to trend better than others.
 If you can find a way to avoid some of the choppy periods, that will aid performance greatly.
 I discussed this strategy in my Facebook group, and how well it did during the Covid-19 price moves.
 The strategy captured more than 200% in a little over 2 months.
 But then I did stop trading it to do more research because the backtesting I had originally done was limited.
+Also, prices were experiencing strong trends, and I suspected they would eventually revert back to be more choppy.

 The chart clearly shows that during trends the gains can accumulate quickly…but during choppy periods the losses can mount quickly as well.